shawnsoltesz/JurassicPark/README.md

   -Include LINQ "Contains" expression to help return results.
   -If no match, Console.WriteLine message "No such dinosaur exists in our collection." - If match, Console.WriteLine matching dinosaur name - If match, display message for user to confirm desire to remove dinosaur with (Y)es/(N)o menu option.
 Convert to Upper
-  -Console.Read user input string to collect Y or N -If Y, remove dinosaur from list and return to menu -If No, cancel action and return to menu
+  -Console.Read user input string to collect Y or N -If (Y)es, remove dinosaur from list and return to menu -If (N)o, cancel action and return to menu

 If the user selects (S)ummary